MichaelAndrik/AzureCache/README.md

 [Click here](https://docs.microsoft.com/en-us/learn/modules/improve-api-performance-with-apim-caching-policy/) to a complete guide on how to add caching to Azure API Management.

+## Use an external cache

+API Management instances usually have an `internal cache`, which is used to store prepared responses to requests.
+However, if you prefer, you can use an external cache instead.
+One possible external cache system that you can use is the `Azure Cache for Redis` service.

+You might choose to use an external cache because:

+- You want to `avoid the cache being cleared` when the API Management service is updated.
+- You want to `have greater control` over the cache configuration than the internal cache allows.
+- You want to `cache more data` than can be stored in the internal cache.

+Another reason to configure an external cache is that you want to use caching with the `consumption pricing tier`.
+This tier follows serverless design principal and you should use it with serverless web APIs.
+For this reason, `it has no internal cache`.
+If you want to use caching with an API Management instance in the consumption tier, you must use an external cache.

 To see a **SUMMARY FROM ALL METHODS** follow this [link](https://docs.google.com/spreadsheets/d/1P30AN88s0LwahxEQr-1ZnEdPYr2wVWs6mpnstRrp5oE/edit?usp=sharing).